 AutoNation (AN) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the auto retailer had gained 7.85% over the past month, outpacing the Retail-Wholesale sector's gain of 4.29% and the S&P 500's gain of 2.67% in that time.
+Coming into today, shares of the auto retailer had gained 12% in the past month.
+In that same time, the Retail-Wholesale sector gained 5.13%, while the S&P 500 gained 5.04%.

 AutoNation will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect AutoNation to post earnings of $5.32 per share.
-This would mark year-over-year growth of 90.68%.
+The company is expected to report EPS of $5.32, up 90.68% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.52 billion, up 10.42% from the year-ago period.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 11.73% higher.
-AutoNation currently has a Zacks Rank of #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 7.73% higher.
+AutoNation is holding a Zacks Rank of #1 (Strong Buy) right now.

-Also, we should mention that AN has a PEG ratio of 0.25.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Automotive - Retail and Whole Sales was holding an average PEG ratio of 0.43 at yesterday's closing price.
+It is also worth noting that AN currently has a PEG ratio of 0.25.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Automotive - Retail and Whole Sales stocks are, on average, holding a PEG ratio of 0.43 based on yesterday's closing prices.

 The Automotive - Retail and Whole Sales industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 18, which puts it in the top 8% of all 250+ industries.
+This group has a Zacks Industry Rank of 19, putting it in the top 8% of all 250+ industries.

 Click to get this free report